 NLF: Boards must be aware that eligibility for incumbent worker training is determined at the employer level by the Board, which determines whether the employer or group of employers is eligible to receive incumbent worker training services.

-NLF: Boards must be aware that to be eligible for incumbent worker training services, the employer must have a Texas Workforce Commission (TWC) Tax Account Number with a status of active and liable and must have an employer account in WorkInTexas.com with the same TWC Tax Account Number.
+NLF: Boards must be aware that to be eligible for incumbent worker training services, the employer must have a TWC Tax Account Number with a status of active and liable and must have an employer account in WorkInTexas.com with the same TWC Tax Account Number.

 NLF: Boards must consider the following when determining employer eligibility to receive WIOA funds for incumbent worker training: